walkeknow/videos-and-strips/README.md

 - Navigate to the project directory and install the required packages using `yarn add expo`
 - Run the development server with `yarn start`
 - Press `i` or `a` to open the app on iOS or Android respectively

+## License

+This project is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+Feel free to do whatever you want with it.